Feature Request #4478

 - very simplistic event system implemented for the purpose of abstraction between layers

 - task support integrated in example/prototype

-#8 Updated by Steven G. over 2 years ago
+#8 Updated by Steven G. almost 3 years ago

 On the forum Isaiah/shadowhand mentioned how having the pseudo-"kohana4" text made it ambigous to people who didn't see it in context.
 I only used it since it didn't seem to be a problem for all the kohana forks everywhere to have the name in a repo linked to a personal account. :) Anyway I can see how it might be confusing since even with "prototype" in the name it's ambiguous in origin when it's the only repo with the "kohana4" in the name.

 Example, and associated repo's, have been refactored to "ibidem", the command line utility also now identifies as overlord (the binary is still "minion", as in "overlord's minion").